rafid29mehda/Fetal-Health/New Contribution/Final/Paper Writing/Conclusion/Impact.md

 **Contribution**: This work advances fetal health monitoring by bridging the gap between static, high-accuracy models and dynamic, clinically actionable tools.
 It solves prior problems—static analysis, noisy imbalance correction, and lack of confidence—delivering a robust, interpretable solution that empowers obstetricians to optimize maternal and neonatal outcomes with precision and trust.

 ---

-This response is grounded in your work’s specifics (e.g., 96% accuracy, 0.2252 uncertainty, 11 dropped features), directly tackles literature gaps, and provides a compelling, logical case for Q1 publication and clinical impact.
-Let me know if you’d like to refine any section further!